stanford-crfm/helm/docs/developer_setup.md

 1. Activate your virtual environment.
 1. Change directory to the repository root (contains setup.cfg).
-1. Make sure you don't have an existing helm installation for that environmnt with `pip uninstall crfm-helm`
+1. Make sure you don't have an existing helm installation for that environment with `pip uninstall crfm-helm`
 1. Run `pip install -e .`

 Now calling `helm-run` while the environment is activated will read from your local source.